 All women aged 25-49 are invited to attend for a cervical screening test every three years.
 Women aged 50-64 are invited every five years.
-The test (also called a smear test) looks for abnormal cells on the lining of the cervix.
+The test (also called a smear test) looks for high risk HPV and abnormal cells on the lining of the cervix.
 If these cells are not treated, they might turn into cervical cancer.
 The screening test can detect cancers, but it is also the best way for women to protect themselves from developing cervical cancer in the future.

 Bowel cancer screening programme

 All men and women aged 60-74 are offered screening every two years.
 This uses a home test kit to look for unseen traces of blood in the bowel motions.
 Blood in the stools can be a sign of bowel cancer so further tests can then be carried out.
 Screening can also find polyps in the bowel.
 These may develop into cancer later if they are not removed.